daddyparodz/AutoDeOldifyLocal/README.md

-# AutoDeoldifyLocal
+# AutoDeOldifyLocal
-Automatic installer scripts for DeOldify
+Automatic installer scripts for DeOldify on Jupyter Lab

 **[BTW with this automatic installer, you get a fully working jupyter lab you can use freely with your other projects aswell]**